-SAN DIEGO, Sept.
-8, 2017 /PRNewswire/ -- Today, the board of directors of Sempra Energy (NYSE:SRE) declared a quarterly dividend of $0.8225 per share of common stock.
-The current dividend is payable Oct.
-15, 2017, to shareholders of record at the close of business on Sept.
-22, 2017.
+SAN DIEGO, June 21, 2017 /PRNewswire/ -- The board of directors of Sempra Energy (NYSE:SRE) today declared a quarterly dividend of $0.8225 per share of common stock.
+The current dividend is payable July 15, 2017, to shareholders of record at the close of business on July 7, 2017.

 Sempra Energy, based in San Diego, is a Fortune 500 energy services holding company with 2016 revenues of more than $10 billion.
 The Sempra Energy companies' more than 16,000 employees serve approximately 32 million consumers worldwide.

 This press release contains statements that are not historical fact and constitute forward-looking statements within the meaning of the Private Securities Litigation Reform Act of 1995.
 These statements can be identified by words like "believes," "expects," "anticipates," "plans," "estimates," "projects," "forecasts," "contemplates," "assumes," "depends," "should," "could," "would," "will," "confident," "may," "can," "potential," "possible," "proposed," "target," "pursue," "outlook," "maintain," or similar expressions or discussions of guidance, strategies, plans, goals, opportunities, projections, initiatives, objectives or intentions.
 Forward-looking statements are not guarantees of performance.
 They involve risks, uncertainties and assumptions.
 Future results may differ materially from those expressed in the forward-looking statements.